Trump Blasts Al Franken On Twitter, Virtually Mum On Sexual Misconduct Allegations Against Roy Moore

 Donald Trump has largely remained neutral and silent regarding the allegations of sexual misconduct levied against Alabama Senate candidate (and former chief justice) Roy Moore since an explosive Washington Post report was released over a week ago.
 In the shocking expose, several women accused Moore of touching them in sexually inappropriate manners and/or pursuing them romantically decades ago, when Moore was in his 30s and his alleged victims in their teens.

 Moore accuser Leigh Corfman was just 14-years-old when she claims that the then-32-year-old Moore touched her inappropriately in 1979.
-As ABC News reports, eight women have now come forward to accuse Roy Moore of sexual misconduct – and he’s not the only prominent politician to be accused of sexually inappropriate behavior in recent days and weeks.
+As ABC News reports, eight women have now come forward to accuse Roy Moore of sexual misconduct — and he’s not the only prominent politician to be accused of sexually inappropriate behavior in recent days and weeks.
 Just days ago, former comedian and Democratic Senator Al Franken was accused of groping and kissing a sleeping female reporter during a 2006 USO tour.

-While Trump has limited his response to the Roy Moore drama to a suggestion via his press secretary that the Republican candidate “should” drop out of the Alabama Senate special election (scheduled for December 12) if the sexual misconduct allegations against him are true, the Twitter-loving POTUS has shown no such restraint when it comes to criticizing Democrat Franken.
-Indeed, on Thursday night Trump took to tweeting his not-so-nice thoughts about Al Franken and the claim that Minnesota politician touched and kissed broadcaster Leeann Tweeden without her consent.
+While Trump has limited his response to the Roy Moore drama to a suggestion via his press secretary that the Republican candidate “should” drop out of the Alabama Senate special election (scheduled for December 12) if the sexual misconduct allegations against him are true, the Twitter-loving president has shown no such restraint when it comes to criticizing Democrat Franken.
+Indeed, on Thursday night, Trump took to tweeting his not-so-nice thoughts about Al Franken and the claim that Minnesota politician touched and kissed broadcaster Leeann Tweeden without her consent.

 The Al Frankenstien picture is really bad, speaks a thousand words.
 Where do his hands go in pictures 2, 3, 4, 5 & 6 while she sleeps? …..